Where to go ice skating in Montréal

 Ice skating in Montréal is as classic as poutine, bagels and the view from Mount Royal.
 Whether you're here with family, friends or solo, own skates or rent them, here to glide like an Olympian or learn the basics, a skate around the city's festive rinks always make for a memorable time.

 Ice skating stands out as one of the highlights of Montréal's many winter activities because it's a great way to see the city and its people while getting some exercise that'll add a rosy glow to your cheeks.
 Go for a skate in the park at picturesque outdoor rinks in the famed natural surroundings of Mount-Royal Park and in beautiful and quaint Parc La Fontaine in the Plateau neighbourhood (both with skate rentals), on the pond in Parc Jarry near Little Italy, and along the wide ice paths in Parc Maisonneuve.
-Many of city's smaller city also feature small outdoor rinks and boarded hockey rinks.
+Many of the city's smaller parks also feature small outdoor rinks and boarded hockey rinks.